 This recipe seems to be pretty common on the internet, it is also the version used to make Mexican Hot Chocolate in the Discover Christmas Day 11.
 This recipe wasn't our favorite because it was way too rich with all those melted chocolate chips.
 If you love milk chocolate though, this may be the version for you.

 6 cups milk

 dash of cinnamon (for Mexican Hot Chocolate)

 Heat the milk over medium heat.
 Sprinkle the chocolate chips and slowly bring to a simmer, whisking in the chips until incorporated.
 Removed from heat and add vanilla and cinnamon, whisk until frothy.

 Ultimate Hot Chocolate

-This was our favorite hot chocolate recipe and has been officially added to the favorites cookbook.
-I found this at Back to the Book Nutrition, where she also includes a white chocolate version and whipping cream in lieu of our marshmallows.
+I found this recipe at Back to the Book Nutrition, where she also includes a white chocolate version and whipping cream in lieu of our marshmallows.

 2 cups whole milk

 2/3 cup pure maple syrup